GoekeLab/m6anet/docs/source/rna004_release_note.rst

     m6anet inference --input_dir [INPUT_DIR] --out_dir [OUT_DIR] --pretrained_model HEK293T_RNA004

-The RNA004 model is trained on the development version and only underwent limited evaluation compared to the RNA002 model.
+The RNA004 model is trained on the development version and only underwent limited evaluation on site-level prediction compared to the RNA002 model.
+The individual read probability accuracy for RNA004 has not been tested.
 Please report any feedback to us (https://github.com/GoekeLab/m6anet/discussions)

 Training and evaluating the RNA004 m6anet
 ##########################################